 All populations will be affected by climate change, but some are more vulnerable than others.
 People living in small island developing states and other coastal regions, megacities, and mountainous and polar regions are particularly vulnerable.

 Children – in particular, children living in poor countries – are among the most vulnerable to the resulting health risks and will be exposed longer to the health consequences.
 The health effects are also expected to be more severe for elderly people and people with infirmities or pre-existing medical conditions.

 Areas with weak health infrastructure – mostly in developing countries – will be the least able to cope without assistance to prepare and respond.

 Many policies and individual choices have the potential to reduce greenhouse gas emissions and produce major health co-benefits.
-For example, promoting the safe use of public transportation and active movement – such as cycling or walking as alternatives to using private vehicles – could reduce carbon emissions, and cut the burden of household air pollution, which causes some 4.8 million deaths per year, and ambient air pollution, which causes about 3.7 million deaths every year.
+For example, cleaner energy systems, and promoting the safe use of public transportation and active movement – such as cycling or walking as alternatives to using private vehicles – could reduce carbon emissions, and cut the burden of household air pollution, which causes some 4.8 million deaths per year, and ambient air pollution, which causes about 3.7 million deaths every year.

 - Advocacy: to raise awareness that climate change is a fundamental threat to human health.

 - Partnerships: to coordinate with partner agencies within the UN system, and ensure that health is properly represented in the climate change agenda.